 Some foreign visitors choose to ship their foreign vehicles to the USA instead.
 This is an option that will require you to purchase a separate car insurance policy before you can legally operate your vehicle on U.S. roadways.
 Many of the cheapest car insurance companies can help you find the right amount of coverage for your foreign vehicle at an affordable rate, so you can begin driving as soon as it arrives here in the U.S.

 A REAL ID is a driver’s license that can also be used as identification when you fly.
 The U.S. is phasing out traditional driver’s licenses and replacing them with REAL IDs.

 Do I need to buy car insurance if I visit the U.S.?

-If you’re only visiting America for a short period and plan on renting a car, you won’t need to buy car insurance.
+If you are only visiting America for a short period and plan on renting a car, you will not need to buy a separate car insurance policy, but you will likely be required to have insurance provided by the rental agency to provide liability coverage.
 Your rental vehicle comes with some coverage and you can always pay a daily fee for additional coverage.

 Can I use an international driver’s permit without a license?

 The IDP only serves as a translation of your foreign driver’s license.
 You cannot replace your foreign driver’s license with an international driver’s permit.